jamesmdaley/teltonika-tailscale/readme.md

   gui password
  ```

-### Download the latest Taiscale client for arm devices (check the arch for your device)
+### Download the latest Tailscale client for ARM devices (check the arch for your device)
+  Download the Tailscale client from here for the latest: https://pkgs.tailscale.com/stable/#static
   ```
   cd ..
   cd /tmp
   curl https://pkgs.tailscale.com/stable/tailscale_1.40.0_arm.tgz --output tailscale.tgz
   ```
-  Note: Update from the tailscale package source <br/>

 ### Extract the package
   ```